Johannes Loh

 Project on the merger of two community-driven platforms (Fandom and Gamepedia)

-(with Merle Uhl and Tobias Kretschmer)
+(with Chiara Belletti & Tobias Kretschmer)